Where You Can Find Help

 On the top part of the group page a green "Leave Group" button will then appear beneath the Group name at the top of the screen.
 Click that button in order to leave the group.

-To set up a "site signature" (similar to an email signature - a few lines that will appear at the bottom of your posts by default on Community), go to your Account Settings page.
-Scroll down to the bottom of the "Settings" tab and type in whatever you want to display as your default signature, then click the blue "Save changes" button to save (see below).
-The site signature input box accepts carriage returns and/or <br> tags for line breaks and it will use <a href> to embed a link.
+To create a "site signature" (similar to an email signature - a few lines that will appear at the bottom of your posts by default on Community), go to your Account Settings page.
+Scroll down to the bottom of the "Settings" tab to the Site Signature block and enter text for your desired signature.
+Click the blue "Save changes" button (see below).
+The site signature input box accepts carriage returns and/or <br> tags for line breaks and you can use <a href> to embed a link.
+(Follow links for <br> and <a href> for instructions.)

 Note: The site signature feature/option will display within private messages and forum posts, but does not currently work for emails sent via Community's group email interface.